 Maritime Careers (formerly called Boat Building)

 The following is an overview for the Maritime Careers course.
-It is a year long, double block course (7th & 8th period every day).
+It is a year long, double block course (7th & 8th period every day) with mandatory 9th period on Tuesdays and Thursdays.
 It is intended for those cadets at Maritime who may not be interested in attending college immediately following graduation or they are not interested in joining the military.

 Below are the highlights of the year long course: